smohammadhejazi/recommendation-as-a-service/README.md

 - **/start-similaritems** : Start SimilarItems module
 	- algo: path of the database ("knnbasic")
 	- k: The (max) number of neighbors to take into account for aggregation (40)
-	- min_k: The minimum number of neighbors to take into account foraggregation.
+	- min_k: The minimum number of neighbors to take into account for aggregation.
 If there are not enough neighbors, the prediction is set to the global mean of all ratings (1)
 	- sim_options: A dictionary of options for the similarity measure ({"name": "pearson_baseline", "user_based": False})
 	- bsl_options: A dictionary of options for the baseline estimates computation.
 Only when algo is KNNBaseline (empty dict {})
 	- verbose: output logs (false)